quickube/piper/docs/getting_started/installation.md

 #### Webhook creation

-Piper will create a webhook configuration for you, for the whole organization or for each repo you configure.
+Piper will create a webhook configuration for you, either for the whole organization or for each repo you configure.

 Configure `piper.webhook.url` with the address of Piper that you exposed using an Ingress or Service with `/webhook` postfix.